amitay87/praying_ai/README.md

 My assumption is that this is for a good reason.
 I claim that as humans praying to an infinite almighty power may lift  the prayer's awareness from selfish, and self-survival focus to a higher level of awareness so that the awareness can see the "bigger picture".

 In similar way, I claim that it may be that if we add to the learning algorithm regular daily routine a session of praying,  it might rewire it's neural connection to be more aware to the bigger picture

+# relate issue - meditation
+A further interesting research direction is training the AI to meditate on a daily basis. this is similar to praying but not identical.
+I will be glad if this repo would contain this issue too, but this is currently not the main research direction of this repo